Edwin Stanton: End of the war

-In the 1864 presidential election, Lincoln and his new vice president, Andrew Johnson, emerged victorious against their Democratic opponents, George B. McClellan and George H. Pendleton.
-Republicans also won major congressional and gubernatorial victories in Ohio, Indiana, Kentucky and New York.
-Stanton played no small part in securing the victory.
-Several days prior to the election, he ordered soldiers from key states such as Illinois, Lincoln's home state, to be returned home to vote.
+Lincoln was re-elected and Republicans also won major congressional and gubernatorial victories in Ohio, Indiana, Kentucky, and New York.
+Stanton's work played no small part in securing the victory, especially his furlough order.
 "The men who were doing the fighting had voted for more of it in order to make their efforts worth while," Thomas and Hyman state.
-Stanton also used his powers at the War Department to ensure that Republican voters were not harassed or threatened at the polls.
-Thomas and Hyman credit Stanton's troop furlough and other moves for much of the Republican success in the 1864 elections.